1. Try a working bee

 Trade fairs take place all over Australia, opens in new window at different times of the year.
 Sellers showcase their goods and buyers get the chance to buy stuff at cost price.
 Be mindful that some fairs require you to have a business registration, or work in that particular trade.

-They’re inexpensive, experienced and perfect for all manner of odd jobs.
-Especially the one’s you’ve been putting off because you don’t have the time or skills to complete them.
-Get your handyperson to build a shed, mount a shelf, or paint a room perhaps.
+They’re inexpensive, experienced and perfect for all kinds of odd jobs – especially the ones you’ve been putting off because you don’t have the time or skills to complete them.
+Get your handyperson to build a shed, mount a shelf, or even paint a room.

 7. Choose the right season of the year